 In this article, we’ll explore the why and how of digital marketing competitor analyses and look at how to improve your own digital marketing strategy using the Semrush .Trends digital analytics tools.
 Let’s get started!

 What Is Digital Marketing Competitor Analysis?

-Competitor analysis is the process of researching your market to identify competitors, unpacking the characteristics of competitors’ businesses, and analyzing their strategies.
+Conducting a competitor analysis is the process of researching your market to identify competitors, unpack the characteristics of competitors’ businesses, and analyze their strategies.

 Competitor analysis in the digital marketing context has some unique characteristics because of the fast-changing nature of the online landscape.

 Digital markets evolve rapidly and technology allows businesses operating in the digital landscape to pivot in an instant.
 That said, unlike traditional marketing channels, digital platforms offer an abundance of data and metrics that can be harnessed to gain insights into competitors' strategies.